 Perched inside a former firehouse, the redbrick Kentucky whiskey temple merges fine food, old-school country records, and craft cocktails.
 Their six-page spirit menu is laden with (obviously) a huge list of bourbons, which are sorted by distillery, plus moonshine, rye, and seasoned bourbon -- all from the Bluegrass State.

-Surrounding vintage bar stools and various taxidermy with dark wood and the 1888 building's original brick to create an antique-hunting-lodge vibe, SH uses only fresh-squeezed juices and housemade syrups to make its crafty concoctions, and strictly enforces a no-standing-room policy by asking you to kindly take a seat, sir.
+Vintage bar stools and various taxidermy with dark wood, along with the circa-1888 building's original brick create an antique-hunting-lodge vibe.
+SH uses only fresh-squeezed juices and house-made syrups to make its crafty concoctions, and strictly enforces a no-standing-room policy by asking you to kindly take a seat, sir.
+A small plate menu includes cheese, charcuterie, smoked salmon, and a relish tray.

 Brought to you by The Bon Vivants, Trick Dog in The Mission's a marble- and steel-adorned cocktailery serving drinks from a Pantone-inspired menu with names from favorite song titles, along with bar bites like beer nuts, pickles, and cracklins.

-The Velvet Tango Room gets its speakeasy vibe from, well, being located in an actual former speakeasy (the bullet holes in the ceiling remain to this day), but you're not going to be drinking some nasty bathtub-gin martini in this place.
-Located in an inconspicuous old house -- complete with backyard garden -- VTR is committed to classic and modern cocktails, crafted with loving attention and served up on their own or as part of sampler flights.
+The Velvet Tango Room gets its speakeasy vibe from, well, being located in an actual former speakeasy (the bullet holes in the ceiling remain to this day).
+Located in an inconspicuous old house, complete with backyard garden, VTR is committed to classic (Old Fashioned, Tom Collins, Sidecar) and modern (Cleveland Rose, Widow's Kiss) cocktails, crafted with loving attention and served up on their own or as part of sampler flights.
+The name and drink menu alone are worthy to a 1940s film noir; better yet, the bar hosts a live jazz band every weeknight.